From the airport to the city centre Namibia

 Roadworks are constant in Namibia, so it's best to bring a good, up-to-date map.
 Excellent road maps are available locally, published by the Tour and Safari Association of Namibia (TASA) and on sale in all bookshops and many petrol stations.

-What's more, drivers will find that it's hard to get lost on Namibia's clearly marked trails (although the signs don't always keep up with changes in trail numbering!).
+What's more, drivers will find that it's hard to get lost on Namibia's clearly marked trails (although the signs don't always keep up with the changing trail numbers!).
 Tourist sites and hotels are also well signposted.
 Nevertheless, in addition to the directions given in the articles on the various addresses recommended in this guide, don't hesitate to consult the official website of the tourist office, as well as the guidebooks in which a number of establishments are listed on regional maps.

-Type "B" roads are tarmac, type "C" roads are dirt or tarmac and very wide, type "D" roads are generally accessible to all vehicles, but difficult stretches can occur.
-Below this, the tracks are generally accessible to 4×4s.
+Type "B"roads are tarmac, type "C" roads are dirt or tarmac and very wide, type "D" roads are generally accessible to all vehicles, but difficult stretches can occur.
+Below this, the tracks are generally accessible by 4 × 4.
 The current trend is to rent a 4 × 4 vehicle (usually a Toyota Hilux) equipped for camping with a tent on the roof.
 Admittedly, this is an ingenious technique, even if it means folding up the tent to move around.
 Most travellers will rarely leave the first three categories of roads.
-Indeed, it's important to know that most travellers won't go alone on the small, difficult trails and that, if the decision is taken to go "solo", mastery of this type of driving is required.
+Indeed, it's important to know that many of them won't be going it alone on the small, difficult trails, and that, if the decision is taken to go "solo", mastery of this type of driving is required.
 For game or scenic drives in difficult environments, the professionals at lodges, camps and national parks welcome travellers in their vehicles.
 Note, however, that this choice may depend on the season of the trip and the type of accommodation adopted, as the real advantage of the 4 × 4 is the ability to cross small rivers with water during the rainy season and possibly camp.
 This is particularly true in regions such as Damaraland, Kaokoland, Bushmanland and Zambezi.
 The 4 × 4 option allows you to put together a more original itinerary and travel through magnificent, less-visited areas.
 The savings you make on accommodation can then make up for the extra you spend on the vehicle.

 Road traffic.
 Car rental companies don't always require you to have an international driving license, but you will be asked for it if you are stopped by the police on the road (at least an official translation is useful).
 Driving, inherited from the British code, is on the left.
 The speed limit in towns is 60 km/h, on tarmac roads 120 km/h and on gravel tracks 80 km/h.
 Roadside signs are precise.
 The hazards they point out, such as the risk of wild animals and crossing farm boundaries (ground grid and narrowing of the track), are worth slowing down for.
 Once off the main asphalt roads, it's not uncommon to see no vehicles for more than an hour on the secondary tracks that criss-cross the country - you'll be in the middle of the desert.